laidbackware/ducc/README.md

 - Minio Client - https://min.io/download#/linux

 # Setup Process
-1. (Optional) Customize the vars in '1-vars.sh':
+1. Customize the vars in '1-vars.sh':
-   - DUCC_HOSTNAME must be set to a IP or DNS entry be able to properly access the Concourse web page from another machine.
+   - DUCC_HOSTNAME must be set to a IP or DNS entry for credhub integration to work.
-   - DUCC_MINIO_PATH should point to a persistent location to survive being torn down.
+   - (option) DUCC_MINIO_PATH should point to a persistent location to survive being torn down.
-   - DUCC_CONCOURSE_ADMIN_PASSWORD, DUCC_CREDHUB_CLIENT_SECRET and DUCC_MINIO_SECRET can be changed at any time
+   - (option) DUCC_CONCOURSE_ADMIN_PASSWORD, DUCC_CREDHUB_CLIENT_SECRET and DUCC_MINIO_SECRET can be changed at any time
-   - DUCC_ENCRYPTION_PASSWORD and DUCC_POSTGRES_PASSWORD are setup on first use and cannot be changed.
+   - (option) DUCC_ENCRYPTION_PASSWORD and DUCC_POSTGRES_PASSWORD are setup on first use and cannot be changed.
-   - DUCC_TRUST_STORE_PASSWORD currently cannot be changed
+   - (exception!)
+DUCC_TRUST_STORE_PASSWORD currently cannot be changed
 2. Export the environmental variables by either:
    1. If using direnv run 'direnv allow' within the directory.
    2. Running 'source 1-vars.sh' to manually set the variables.